Breast and Lymph Node Biopsies

 Ultrasound needle core biopsy: Ultrasound is used to locate and target a mass for biopsy with a small needle.
 This is a minimally invasive procedure, with local anesthetic, and the only type of biopsy we perform in the office.

-Stereotactic needle core biopsy: A special mammogram table is used in tandem with specialized computer software to locate an area in the breast which is seen only on a mammogram.
+Stereotactic needle core biopsy: A mammogram table is used with specialized computer software to locate an area in the breast which is seen only on a mammogram.
 This is a minimally invasive procedure that we will schedule for you at the Wellstar Kennestone Breast Center or Piedmont Breast Center.

-Getting your biopsy results:
+Receiving or finding out your biopsy results:

 Whether we do the biopsy in the office or order it elsewhere, Dr. Roseman or Dr. Siwawa will personally call you with the results, and be sure the appropriate follow up visit is scheduled.